 Planetary gear systems can produce the torque needed because the load is shared among multiple planet gears.
 This arrangement also creates more contact surfaces and a larger contact area between the gears than a traditional parallel axis gear system.
-Because of this, the load is more evenly distributed and therefore the gears are more resistant to damage.
+Because of this, the load is more evenly distributed.
+Therefore the gears are more resistant to damage.

 The construction makes the Planetary Gearheads, in combination with ZHAOWEI DC micro motors, ideal for high torque, low speed and high-performance applications.
-In most cases, the geartrain of the input stage is made of plastic to keep noise levels as low as possible at higher RPM‘s.
-Sometimes, powder metallurgy is also a kind of material that planetary gearheads often adopt.
+In most cases, the gear train of the input stage is made of plastic to keep noise levels as low as possible at higher RPM‘s.
+Sometimes, powder metallurgy is also a kind of common technology that planetary gearheads often adopt.
 A metal input stage is also available for extreme loads.
 The gearhead is mounted to the motor with a threaded flange to render a solid fit.

 Such a combination contributes to a wide range of applications like:

 √ In a robot to increase the torque

 √ In a printing press to reduce the speed of the rollers

 √ For precise positioning